Preferences for shared space design

 Bus stops: pedestrians and cyclists

-We are all encouraged to leave the motor car at home and walk or cycle.
+We are all encouraged to leave the car at home and walk or cycle more.
 However, road and street infrastructure was built at a time when vehicle movements were the focus.
-That means a lot of retrofitting and work-arounds is needed now.
+That means a lot of retrofitting and work-arounds are needed now.
 The intersection of bus stops, pedestrians and cyclists is a good example of this vexed issue.
+The Living Streets report reviews the literature and the status of cycle tracks in the UK.
+The case studies in the appendices are highly instructive.

 Are infrastructure designs for bus stops with cycle tracks making streets less inclusive?
 Image from Inclusive design at bus stops, by Living Streets.